 And if you’d like to see where this resort falls overall, check out our complete Disney World hotel rankings.

 One notable thing about Yacht Club is the convention center.
-This isn’t necessarily a problem, but when large conventions, or those with raucous participants, are around, the resort is not a great experience.
+This isn’t always a problem, but when large conventions, or those with raucous participants, are around, the ambiance of the resort is somewhat disrupted.
 Everything will be louder and more crowded, and you’ll find it harder to get tables at the restaurants.

-As we’ll mention repeatedly in this review, Yacht Club’s biggest perk is its location, which leaves you within walking distance of Epcot (7 minutes), several resorts, the Boardwalk, and Disney’s Hollywood Studios (20 minutes or 12 by boat).
-If you have a trip specifically focused on these two parks (common during Epcot festivals or just for groups without young kids), Yacht Club is a particularly good option.
+Yacht Club’s biggest perk is its location, which leaves you within walking distance of EPCOT (7 minutes), several resorts, the Boardwalk, and Disney’s Hollywood Studios (20 minutes or 12 by boat).
+If you have a trip specifically focused on these two parks (common during EPCOT festivals or just for groups without young kids), Yacht Club is a particularly good option.

 Yacht Club and Beach Club